Innovation, science, technology research in Australia

 9 Data ecosystem

-See Australia in data for my own notes on data of the kind I have been using.
+See Australia in data for my notes on the kind of data I’ve been using.

 10 Policy suggestions

-An OECD peer review () and domestic stakeholders alike advocate:
+An OECD peer review (OECD 2024) and domestic stakeholders alike advocate:

 • Program Consolidation: Merging overlapping grant schemes to reduce the number of applications researchers must complete.